-Using the default automatic naming, each task will have a generated name like moduleA.tasks.taskA, moduleA.tasks.taskB, moduleB.tasks.test, and so on.
+Using the default automatic naming, each task will have a generated name like moduleA.tasks.taskA, moduleA.tasks.taskB, moduleB.tasks.task, and so on.
 You may want to get rid of having tasks in all task names.
 As pointed above, you can explicitly give names for all tasks, or you can change the automatic naming behavior by overriding app.gen_task_name().
 Continuing with the example, celery.py may contain:

+'''

+from celery import Celery

 class MyCelery(Celery):

 def gen_task_name(self, name, module):

 if module.endswith('.tasks'):

 module = module[:-6]

 return super(MyCelery, self).gen_task_name(name, module)

-app = MyCelery('main') '''
+app = MyCelery('main')

+'''